matthewoden/NetTrack/README.md

 ## Process

-Scrapes the subnet off the broadcast ip, `ping -c 1 192.168.1.255`, then checking the arp cache (`arp -a`), and processing the results.
+1. pings the broadcast ip for the current subnet:  `ping -c 1 192.168.1.255`
+2. checks the arp cache: `arp -a`
+3. diffs the results against the last known state, filtering out incomplete/blacklisted devices.

 Uses postgres for persistance, which seems like overkill.

 TODO:

-- add debounce period for disconnects within 5 minutes.
+- add debounce period for disconnects within 5 minutes (longer?)
 - refactor
 - test